-Will this development displace any existing uses? (not selected) Yes No
+Will this development (not selected) Yes No displace any existing uses?

-If yes, please describe (including number of units, square feet, etc):
+If yes, please describe (including number of units, square feet, etc): The site currently consists of surface parking, an auto shop, and a vacant three-story building.
+All buildings will be demolished.